branner-non-code/notes/CONTENT/SQL/Attempting_a_generic_SQL_INSERT_statement_in_Python.md

-## Attempting generic SQL INSERT statement in Python
+## Attempting a generic SQL INSERT statement in Python

 I am working with SQLite3 in Python but am not yet at the stage of using an ORM such as SQLAlchemy.
-But I had the idea that I could save trouble by writing a function to produce INSERT statement generically — without having to write them out manually.
+But I had the idea that I could save trouble by writing a function to produce INSERT statements generically — without having to write them out manually.

 Below is what I came up with.